DirectSponsor/roflfaucet-website/README.md

 # ROFLFaucet

-**A humorous Bitcoin faucet system for clickforcharity.net**
+**A humorous Useless Token faucet system for clickforcharity.net**

 ## Overview

-ROFLFaucet is a Bitcoin faucet designed to integrate with the clickforcharity.net platform, providing users with small amounts of cryptocurrency while supporting charitable causes.
+ROFLFaucet is a Useless Token faucet designed to integrate with the clickforcharity.net platform, providing users with free Useless Tokens for gamification and charity voting.
 The name combines "ROFL" (Rolling On the Floor Laughing) with "faucet" to emphasize the fun, community-driven nature of the platform.

 ## Features

-- **Bitcoin Lightning Network** integration for instant, low-fee payouts
-- **Useless Token** integration for gamification
+- **Free Useless Tokens** dispensed to users for engagement
+- **Gamification system** with achievements and leaderboards
+- **Charity voting power** - tokens influence revenue allocation
 - **Anti-bot protection** with various verification methods
 - **Timer-based claims** to prevent abuse
 - **Admin dashboard** for faucet management